 The first step is simply not to shut your learners down with tired methods and designs that do nothing to allow room for learning:

-- But When writing scenarios, avoid being overly politically correct and make sure you truly recreate the point of need.
+- You should avoid being overly politically correct when writing scenarios in order to make sure you truly recreate the point of need.
 Spark the raw emotion that would motivate your learner to take action in real life.
 Yes, that means getting creative and breaking from tradition a bit when you write scenarios.

 - In general, you should engage the learner’s emotions as much as possible throughout the training.
 All too often, we default to hokey examples, cliches, and stupid characters.
 We take an “easy way out” by using designs that have been used and overused too many times to count.
 Bring up something that is a true pain point for people and don’t be afraid to stir the pot.